 Use these tips when summer’s sweltering temperatures have you cranking the AC:

-Set your programmable thermostat to 78°F when occupying your home and warmer when away.
-Each degree higher saves up to 5% on cooling costs.
-Avoid drastic temperature swings which make systems work harder.
+Set your programmable thermostat to 78°F when you’re home and warmer when you’re away.
+Each degree higher saves up to 3–5% on cooling costs.
+Avoid drastic temperature swings, which make the system work harder to catch up.

-Installing energy efficient windows blocks solar heat gain, keeps cool air inside, and allows less heat transmission through glass.
-Optimal window frames are vinyl, fiberglass or wood versus metal.
-Consider double-paned glass.
+Installing energy-efficient windows blocks solar heat gain, keeps cool air inside, and allows less heat transmission through glass.
+Optimal window frames are vinyl, fiberglass, or wood versus metal.
+Double-paned glass with a low-E coating provides the best thermal barrier.

-Just like your heating system, annual tune-ups improve efficiency by ensuring refrigerant levels, ductwork, filters and parts like condenser coils are operating properly.
-Fixing refrigerant leaks and cleaning coils allows proper airflow.
+Just like your heating system, annual tune-ups improve cooling efficiency by ensuring refrigerant levels, ductwork, filters, and parts like condenser coils are operating properly.
+Fixing refrigerant leaks and cleaning coils allows proper airflow and prevents the system from running longer than necessary.

 Energy Efficiency Investments